sersoluciones/linguo/README.md

 # Linguo
-Electron app for manage JSON translate files
+A simple Electron app for manage JSON translate files